technyon/nuki_hub/README.md

 - maintenance/freeHeap: Only available when debug mode is enabled.
 Set to the current size of free heap memory in bytes.
 - maintenance/restartReasonNukiHub: Only available when debug mode is enabled.
 Set to the last reason Nuki Hub was restarted.
 See [RestartReason.h](/RestartReason.h) for possible values
 - maintenance/restartReasonNukiEsp: Only available when debug mode is enabled.
 Set to the last reason the ESP was restarted.
 See [RestartReason.h](/RestartReason.h) for possible values

-### Misc

-- presence/devices: List of detected bluetooth devices as CSV, which be used for presence detection (by a third party application, Nuki Hub has no mechanism in place to act on the presence of absence of device).
-Because Nuki Hub uses passive scanning (which has no impact on battery life of nearby devices) only device MAC addresses and RSSI values are available and not device names or other information about the devices.

 ## Changing Nuki Lock/Opener Configuration